Introduction to Cloud

 Password Authentication & Brute force attacks

-This was to thwart ssh brute force attacks.
+Password authentication could be used rather than ssh keys to access VMs, however, password authentication susceptible to brute force attacks.
 A brute force attack is when many usernames and passwords are attempted, usually in an automated way, to try and gain access.
 Brute force attacks are exceedingly common and often in a few minutes to days any computer accessible publicly over ssh will receive a brute force attack.
-SSH keys are the best way to thwart these attacks, but if password authentication is really needed it must be combined with some method of mitigating brute force attacks such as fail2ban.
+SSH keys are the best way to thwart these attacks, but if password authentication is really needed it must be combined with some method of mitigating brute force attacks such as fail2ban, which is a program that bans any IPs with multiple failed ssh connection attempts.

 Another great way of controlling access is to restrict which IP address can connect to your VM.
 We will see how to do that shortly.
 In general though, it is best have security in layers.
 If one layer should fail, another layer will prevent access.